leo2d/buzzticket-api/README.md

 dotnet-restore

-4 - Run this project using the command below:
+4 - Run this project using the command below: **

 dotnet run

+** Make sure you have installed .Net Core SDK 3.0 or later